ColeNikol/Share-anywhere/README.md

 How to Use the Share-anywhere

-Easy Integration for Any Website
+Easy Integration for Any Website.
 This universal share solution makes it simple to add comprehensive sharing capabilities to any webpage with just a few lines of code.

 What You Get